 California is not alone in its consideration of cases regarding the application of strict product liability for third-party products sold on Amazon.
-Additionally, other state and federal courts hearing cases on the topic are doing so with differing outcomes while many other states are still silent on the legal issue.
+Additionally, other state and federal courts hearing cases on the topic are doing so with differing outcomes, while many other states are still silent on the legal issue.

 A woman in Texas filed a product lawsuit against Amazon after her toddler swallowed a remote-control battery from a third-party seller, causing esophageal burns.
 She claimed the remote’s defect was that it did not properly contain the battery, which allowed the toddler to access and swallow it.

 However, the Texas Supreme Court decided on appeal that Amazon did not meet the definition of a seller under the Texas Products Liability Act, which excused it from responsibility for the incident.
-The Court relied on Texas’ common law to define seller and a major point in its reasoning was the idea that sellers are those who relinquished title of the defective product.
-As a result, Amazon was not a seller because it never had title of the defective product.
+The Court relied on Texas’ common law to define seller, and a major point in its reasoning was the idea that sellers are those who relinquished the title of the defective product.
+As a result, Amazon was not a seller because it never had the title of the defective product.